-On maturity in arrears from the Issue Date of the Bond.
+Semi-annually in arrears commencing six (6) months after each Issue Date, for the duration of the Corporate Paper.
 If the applicable Interest Payment Date would otherwise fall on a day which is not a Business Day it shall be postponed to the next day which is a Business Day unless it would thereby fall in the next calendar month.
 In the latter event the Interest Payment Date shall be the date of the immediately preceding day which is a Business Day.